 - Parents may have to leave their jobs or postpone going back to school.

 - Without increased funding, fees will undoubtedly go up.
-Parents cannot afford fees that could rise to $100/day.
+Parents cannot afford higher fees— Ontario's are already the highest in the country.

 - We already don’t have enough child care spaces in Ontario.
-Only 13.6% of children under the age of 13 have access to a licensed space.
-Only 19.6% of all children under 6 have access to a full- or part-time licensed child care space.
+Only 20% of children under the age of 13 have access to a full or part-time licensed child care space.